-3. Specify fraudulent transfer laws noting badges of fraud, define statutes of limitation, criminal penalties, and permissible asset transfers.
+3. Specify fraudulent transfer laws listing badges of fraud, define statutes of limitation, criminal penalties, and permissible asset transfers.

-4. Recognize the degree and necessity of asset protection using net worth and asset values under a balance sheet.
+4. Recognize the degree and necessity of asset protection using net worth and asset values on a balance sheet.

 5. Identify the ways that insurance and buy-sell agreements can offer asset protection by: